misery1x/Minus-Generator/README.md

 This project is licensed under the MIT License.

 ## 💬 Support
 Need help?
-Open an issue in the GitHub repository or join our Discord server.
+Open an issue in the GitHub repository or add my discord "connectionhandler".

 ## 🔐 Security
 - All stock operations are role-protected